jocoder22/Linux-Server-Project/README.md

 ## Operating Instruction:
     - From the browser connect to the server using the URL:
         - http://52.15.114.55/login
-    - sign in with google email account to access the Web App.
+    - Sign in with google email account to access the Web App.
+    - Trasverse and enjoy the app

 [Github link](https://github.com/jocoder22/Linux-Server-Project.git)